Do you know about the pioppino mushroom? Learn about this unique mushroom here and learn how to grow it at home

 There has been a study conducted on the pioppino mushroom, which is fortunate for us mushroom lovers.

-The study, entitled ‘Pioppino mushroom in southern Italy: an undervalued source of nutrients and bioactive compounds’ looks at some of the benefits from the pioppino mushroom.
+, entitled ‘Pioppino mushroom in southern Italy: an undervalued source of nutrients and bioactive compounds’ looks at some of the benefits from the pioppino mushroom.
 Here is a look at the results of the study:

 “Macronutrient components (proteins, carbohydrates and lipids), free and protein amino acids and fatty acid content of poplar mushroom were achieved.
 Total phenol content of a defatted Pioppino alcoholic extract (PM) was determined, whereas DPPH and ABTS methods were applied to determine the radical scavenging capabilities of the extract.
 Ferricyanide and ORAC-fluorescein methods were also performed.
 Finally, LC-HRMS was used to identify and quantify the main metabolites in the extract.
 PM was mainly constituted of disaccharides, hexitol derivatives and malic acid.
 Coumaric acid isomers and C6 C1 compounds were also detected.”

-This study was successful in finding benefits components of the pioppino mushroom.
+was successful in finding benefits components of the pioppino mushroom.
 It then considered these constituents in relation to the agaricus bisporus, which is the common button mushroom.
 Here is a look at the conclusion of the study, which pits the pioppino mushroom against the agaricus: